tdegeus/mate-cluster/pages/etiquette.rst

 * ``Mtot``: total amount of memory in the node.

-* ``Mused``: amount of memory in use by jobs of the node.

 * ``Mem%``: relative amount of memory used by jobs on the node.
 If this value reaches 1 the node is killed.

 Below the list of nodes an overall summary is available, that can be used to compare the used resources to the total amount of available resources.

-This give a lot of important information about the jobs.
-It **does not** list the amount of hard-disk space still available, or the amount of data sent over the internal network by jobs.
+This **does not** list the amount of hard-disk space still available, or the amount of data sent over the internal network by jobs.
 Therefore information from the ``ganglia`` command can be included in the output as follows:

 .. code-block:: none